marimo-team/marimo/docs/guides/coming_from/jupyter.md

    of global variables.
 2. Prefixing temporary variables with an underscore (`_my_temporary`), which makes the variable **local** to a cell.
-3. Mutatinge variables in the cell that defines them.
+3. Mutating variables in the cell that defines them.

 When working with **dataframes**, you might be used to redefining the same `df` variable in multiple cells.
 That won't work in marimo.
 Instead, try merging